DanusMinimus/danusminimus.github.io/_posts/2020-6-5-Zero2Auto-Netwalker-Walkthrough.md

 Much better!

 Usually, upon reaching this point I would perform basic static analysis by examining the file’s strings, view any anomalies within its header and examine its resources.
 Then I would perform basic dynamic analysis by running the sample and monitor it, but we must remember our initial goal – we must expand upon Vitaly’s findings and find any worthwhile material we can explore ourselves.
-So first let’s examine Vitaly’s first mention of CRC32:
+So first let’s examine Vitaly’s first mention of **CRC32**:

 ![508x677](https://lh4.googleusercontent.com/cUyOK1_FlPyr84iYOE2_gj1xey_4gfmuzN_gFD7PPhGQO5itWAkER084DexKR6Hz5sspMnTL5DORQh4vQ27s-fjHl02sIXqbEoU0iiN8eMPJJKwxDB-EKFv9u-zCa_nHW5mLe5nmmQM39O_zEg)

 How did Vitaly know this is indeed a **CRC32** hashing algorithm?
-Well lets start by utilizing the KANAL plugin within PEid, I’ll load the malware into **PEid** and launch the **KANAL** tool:
+Well lets start by utilizing the **KANA**L plugin within **PEid**, I’ll load the malware into **PEid** and launch the **KANAL** tool:

 ![372x172](https://lh5.googleusercontent.com/p89cQrPeYnyKXiOJrQp_RASIt5rfmdSwlawDMVddFTFpvgzZq2uzTvs3451Ist71S-oEKm3KJF5lxCKMEBgnNt_GVh6txl90EfzrviMgQG_E8UDxTeGnxsWeRr6ql7zYDdSDgQjR20JXhBlOIw)